-Diagnostic testing, peer tutoring, career and personal counseling, self-help modules, mini workshops, academic advising and lab services in mathematics, reading, and English/ writing are available to students through their college curriculum.
+Diagnostic testing, peer tutoring, career and personal counseling, self-help modules, mini workshops, academic advising and lab services in mathematics, reading, and English/writing are available to students through their college curriculum.
 A tracking system is also used to monitor students' academic performance.

-The Learning Center (now referred to as the Hub) provides computer-assisted and alternative instruction in reading, English/writing, mathematics, and study skills.
+The Hub provides computer-assisted and alternative instruction in reading, English/writing, mathematics, and study skills.
 Services are provided by professionals, faculty and peer tutors with computer-assisted instruction, videotapes, books and other learning modules.
 Students also have access to a computer lab with the latest software and Internet capabilities.